KnowMe777/foundry-fund-me-f24/README.md

 # Thank you!

-If you appreciated this, feel free to follow me
+If you appreciated this, feel free to give a STAR.